sshaar/clef2020-factchecking-task5/README.md

 > python3 format_checker/main.py --pred_file_path=<path_to_your_results_file> <br/>

 `run_format_checker.sh` includes examples of the output of the checker when dealing with an ill-formed results file.
-Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt) The checks for completness (if the result files contain all lines / claims) is NOT handled by the format checkers, because they receive only the results file and not the gold one.
+Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt).
+Note that the checker can not verify whether the prediction file you submit contain all lines / claims), because it does not have access to the corresponding gold file.

 The scripts used are obtained from CLEF2019 Check That!
 Lab Task 1 (check-worthiness) found in this [repo](https://github.com/apepa/clef2019-factchecking-task1).